Protect yourself from liability on Halloween

 Commercial general liability insurance typically covers bodily injury and property damage.
 E&O insurance differs in that it covers claims of negligence or harm that results in financial losses or other damages.

-Whether you’re at fault or not, lawsuits can be both time-consuming and pricey.
-To determine whether you need this coverage, look at your industry, clients, contracts and the potential for harm.
-Because the potential for harm (and lawsuits) is greater for certain professions, like legal and medical, errors and omissions insurance is required by law in some states or may be workplace policy.
+Whether or not you are at fault, lawsuits can be both time-consuming and pricey.
+To determine whether you need this coverage, review at your industry, clients, and contracts, with respect to the potential for harm.
+Because the potential for harm (and lawsuits) is greater for certain professions, like law and medicine, some states require you to have errors and omissions insurance by law.
+For other professionals, maintaining E&O insurance may be workplace policy.

 For other businesses, however, the decision is up to owners and their views of the potential risks versus the cost of obtaining errors and omissions insurance.
-Decide about E&O insurance after looking into the following points:
+You can decide whether you need E&O insurance after looking into the following points:

 Do you have an "attractive nuisance" on your property?

-Anything that is both attractive and dangerous to curious children can be considered an attractive nuisance, making you potentially liable in the event that these objects cause an accident.
+Anything that is both attractive and dangerous to curious children can be considered an attractive nuisance.
+If you have an attractive nuisance (or nuisances) on your property, you are potentially liable in the event that these objects cause an accident.

 The logic is that even if a child trespassed on your property, you might still be liable if you failed to take necessary steps to prevent the accident.
 Here are some ways to minimize your liability:

-Lock Parked Vehicles — Always keep the doors, hatches and trunks of parked cars locked with windows, sunroofs and convertible tops closed.
+• Lock Parked Vehicles — Always keep the doors, hatches and trunks of parked cars locked, and the windows, sunroofs and convertible tops closed.

 Slipping and Falling on Ice and Snow